IGETheCoder/Strang/README.md

 ## Installation

+Almost finished making the interpreter.
+Just some edge cases, bug fixes, and unimplemented keywords!

 ## Conclusion

 The best language ever!
 You should use it for your everyday programming!
 Convince your boss to switch to Strang now!